bitcode/Favault/README.md

 4. Load the extension from `dist/safari/`

 ### Brave
+Brave is Chromium-based and typically works with the Chrome build.
+However, this project prioritizes Chrome.
+If you use Brave and encounter issues, load the Chrome build as follows:
+1. Run `npm run build:chrome`
-1. Open `brave://extensions/`
+2. Open `brave://extensions/`
-2. Enable "Developer mode"
+3. Enable "Developer mode"
-3. Click "Load unpacked"
+4. Click "Load unpacked"
-4. Select the `dist/brave/` folder (or use `dist/chrome/` - both work identically)
+5. Select the `dist/chrome/` folder

+Note: Brave-specific workarounds may exist in the codebase but are not actively maintained.
+For the most reliable experience, use Chrome.

 ## Architecture